 Extending Grace in Every Season of Life

-In today’s fast-paced world, we often find ourselves caught up in our own struggles and experiences, and we can lose sight of others’ needs.
-Perhaps you’ve learned how to navigate motherhood while balancing work, or you’ve gained wisdom from a painful divorce.
-But while we have been shaped by our own journeys, do we remember to extend that same understanding to others who are walking their own unique path?
+In today's fast-paced world, we often find ourselves caught up in our own struggles and experiences, and we can lose sight of others' needs.
+You may have learned how to navigate motherhood while balancing work or gained wisdom from a painful divorce.
+But while our journeys have shaped us, do we remember to extend that understanding to others walking their unique paths?

 The Challenge of Extending Grace

-One of the biggest challenges we face is withholding judgment or impatience when someone else’s journey looks different from ours.
-We can easily fall into the mindset of thinking that our way of living or the season we're in is the “right” way.
-We might become frustrated with the stay-at-home mom who seems overwhelmed, or the working parent who’s always rushing.
+One of our biggest challenges is withholding judgment or impatience when someone else's journey differs from ours.
+It takes work.
+We can easily assume that our way of living or season is the "right" way.
+We might become frustrated with the stay-at-home mom who seems overwhelmed or the working parent constantly rushing.
 We may fail to understand the heartache of someone going through divorce or widowhood because we're not living in that reality ourselves.

 Jesus, however, calls us to a higher standard.
-He doesn’t ask us to only love those who are similar to us.
-Instead, He teaches us to love and understand those who are different, no matter what season of life they are in.
+He doesn't ask us to only love those similar to us.
+Instead, He teaches us to love and understand those who are different, no matter their life season.

 In Colossians 3:12-14 (NIV), the apostle Paul reminds us: